Al Attles: Honors

-Attles's number 16 is retired by the Warriors and he attends every Warriors home game.
-He also serves as a team ambassador.
+Attles's number 16 is retired by the Warriors.
+He also served as a team ambassador.
 On February 7, 2015, Attles's number 22 was retired by North Carolina A&T, the first ever retired by the team.
 He was inducted into the Bay Area Sports Hall of Fame in 1993.

-Attles has been on the Warriors' payroll in one capacity or another for 62 years, the longest uninterrupted streak of any person for one team.
-He is one of the last living members of the franchise who dates to their time in Philadelphia.
+Attles was on the Warriors' payroll in one capacity or another for over 60 years, the longest stint of any person for one team.
+He was one of the last living members of the franchise who dates to their time in Philadelphia.
+Attles was working as a community relations representative at the time of his death.

+In 2017, Attles was named a recipient of the Chuck Daly Lifetime Achievement Award.

 On April 6, 2019, Attles was chosen as a member of the Naismith Memorial Basketball Hall of Fame.